 #/*=== conclusion section 143 words ===*/

 In the context of oncogenesis, this study comprehensively demonstrates the effectiveness of using ENCODE data to prioritize key regulatory elements and SNVs at different scales.
-Our scheme integrates hundreds of experiments from ENCODE to interpret the large number of noncoding variants from massive cohorts and pinpoint key regulatory changes for detailed functional characterization.
-It is worth mentioning our interpretation could be noticeable improved with the release of more data.
-For example, with better normal-tumor paired functional characterization data, our analysis could be extended to cancer types other than the five cancer mentioned above.
-Deeper Hi-C data could provide enhancer gene linkages at better resolution and larger external cohorts data would potentially improve the statistical power to identify these key elements/SNVs.
-We believe that our scheme could readily handle the fast growing number of functional characterization data and further improve our understanding of cancer.
+Our scheme integrates hundreds of experiments from ENCODE to interpret a large number of noncoding variants from massive cohorts and pinpoints key regulatory changes for detailed functional characterization.
+It is worth mentioning our interpretation could be noticeably improved with the release of more data.
+For example, with better normal-tumor paired functional characterization data, our analysis could be extended to cancer types other than the five mentioned above.
+Deeper Hi-C data could provide enhancer gene linkages at better resolution and data from larger external cohorts would improve the statistical power to identify these key elements/SNVs.
+We believe that our scheme can readily handle the fast mounting functional characterization data and further improve our understanding of cancer.